Written by Terry Smith

-UK’s best fox deterrent and repellents that actually work for Summer 2020
+UK’s best fox deterrent and repellents that actually work

 These beautiful creatures can be an absolute pain in the neck at times, almost on par with a rat problem I once had.
 If you’re looking for humane rat traps I’ve covered them too.
 Raking through the dustbin and leaving half of it on the floor, stealing dog food, digging up flower beds (it’s not just mole traps you need here), leaving good sized piles of poo on your freshly cut lawn.
 The list goes on and on.